-According to traditional Chinese medicine, a vital energy called Qi (‘chee’) flows through your body along pathways called meridians.
+According to traditional Chinese medicine, vital energy called Qi (‘chee’) flows through your body along pathways called meridians.
 Blocked or interrupted qi creates imbalances in your body.

 By inserting fine and sterilized needles into specific areas of your body, acupuncture stimulates sensory nerve and lymphatic pathways under our skin and in our muscles.
 This, in turn, releases chemicals into the muscles, spinal cord, and brain.
 These biochemical changes may stimulate the body’s natural healing abilities and promote physical and emotional well-being.